-- A. Operational Functions/Procedures That May Be Activated

 - Code Red Lockdown

 - Independent Evacuation

 - Evacuation

 - Shelter-in-Place

 - Reverse Evacuation

 - Staff and Student Accounting

 - Family Reunification

 - Sierra Nevada Academy Charter School (SNACS) Communication Plan

 - Medical Emergency Response and Triage

 - Psychological Healing

 - Recovery

-- B. Activating the EOP

 When the alarm sounds, staff should immediately check their surroundings for signs of smoke and/or fire as well as sights and/or sounds of violence.
 Any discovery of a threat to the staff, students and/or the building needs to be reported to the school administration as quickly and safely as possible.
 The Incident Commander, Principal, or designee will ensure appropriate announcements are made.